pik-copan/pyunicorn/joss/paper.md

 focus on constructing and quantifying the following types of numerical objects:

 - **Time series networks** (e.g., recurrence networks, visibility graphs):
-  Within a time series, a binary relation is computed over states/events/patterns, which are in turn defined by a predicate over time intervals.
+  Within a time series, a pairwise relation is computed over states/events/patterns, which are in turn defined by a predicate over time intervals.
 - **Functional networks** (e.g., climate networks):